-STA AFF Cat egory A infringements (Misconduct) Possible Sanctions: • Excessive use of Internet for personal activities not related to professional development e.g. online shopping, personal email, instant messaging etc. Use of personal data storage media (e.g. USB memory sticks) without considering access and appropriateness of any files stored.
+STAFF Category A infringements (Misconduct) Possible Sanctions: Excessive use of Internet for personal activities not relat to professional development e.g. online shopping, personal email, instant messaging etc. Use of personal data storage media (e.g. USB memory sticks) without considering access and appropriateness of any files stored.
 Not implementing appropriate safeguarding procedures.
-Any behaviour on the World Wide Web that compromises the staff members professional standing in the school and community.
+Any behaviour on the World Wide Web that compromise the staff members professional standing in the school are community.
 Misuse of first level data security, e.g. wrongful use of passwords.
 Breaching copyright or license e.g. installing unlicensed software on network.
-Referred to line manager / Principal Escalate to: Network manager / Online-Safety Coordinator Warning given Cat egory B infringements (Gross Misconduct) Possible Sanctions: • Serious misuse of, or deliberate damage to, any school / Council computer hardware or software; Any deliberate attempt to breach data protection or computer security rules; Deliberately creating, accessing, downloading and disseminating any material deemed offensive, obscene, defamatory, racist, homophobic or violent; Receipt or transmission of material that infringes the copyright of another person or infringes the conditions of the Data Protection Act, revised 1988; Bringing the school name into disrepute Referred to Principal / Governors; Other safeguarding actions: Remove the PC to a secure place to ensure that there is no further access to the PC or laptop.
-Instigate an audit of all ICT equipment by an outside agency, such as the school's ICT managed service providers - to ensure there is no risk of pupils accessing inappropriate materials in the school.
-Identify the precise details of the material.
-Escalate to: report to LA /LSCB, Personnel, Human resource.
-Report to Police / CEOP where child abuse or illegal activity is suspected.
+Principal Escalate to: Network manager / Online-Safety Coordinator Warning given .
+Category B infringements (Gross Misconduct) Possible Sanctions: Serious misuse of, or deliberate damage to, any school / Council computer hardware or software; Any deliberate attempt to breach data protection or computer security rules; Deliberately creating, accessing, downloading and disseminating any material deemed offensive, obscene, defamatory, racist, homophobic or violent; Receipt or transmission of material that infringes the copyright of another person or infringes the conditions of the Data Protection Act, revised 1988; Bringing the school name into disrepute Other safeguarding actions: Remove the PC to a secure place to ensure that there is no further access to the PC or laptop.
+Instigate an audit of all ICT equipment by an outside agency, such as the school's ICT managed Report to Police / CEOP where child abuse or illegal activity is suspected.